rezen/zap-tutorial/20_challenges.md

 So we already created a 0-star review, but how can we get rid of the existing 5 stars?
 Earlier, when you found `http://localhost:3000/#/administration`, you may have noticed the right column had a table with **Customer Feedback**.
 If you are logged in with your test user, you'll notice there is a red trash can icon on the right side of each table row. (if you are not logged in, go ahead and log in).
 Go ahead and click the trash icon next to the first review that has 5-stars.
 Back in ZAP, checking the **History** tab at the bottom and notice the requests, there is a new one - `DELETE http://localhost:3000/api/Feedbacks/1`!
-No sort of authorization check was performed, as a authenitcated user you were able to
+No sort of authorization check was performed, as a authenticated user you were able to

 ```python
 requests.delete("%s/api/Feedbacks/1" % root, proxies=proxy, verify=False)